-For a period of time Council funds were complimented by NSW government grants.
+For a period of time Council funds were complemented by NSW government grants.
 This presented Council with an opportunity to extend beyond its statutory requirements to manage pest animals on Council managed land and expand the soft jaw trapping program across broader areas of private land.
-However, limited sound methodology underpin where to strategically undertake the additional pest animal management on private land.
-Furthermore, while this may have promoted localised support and coordinated on-ground action, over time it may have also falsely raised private land manager expectations that Council has an obligation to fund removal of pest animals on private land, when it is the landowners responsibility.
+This appears to have promoted localised support and initial coordinated on-ground action, but, over time it may have also falsely raised private land manager expectations that Council has an obligation to fund and or undertake actions to manage pest animals on private land, when it is the landowner's responsibility.